Some remarks on Folkman graphs for triangles: Introduction

 More generally, the constructions of Folkman and of Ne\v{s}et\v{r}il and R\"odl are both iterative in nature, and so the upper bound on $f(r,s,t)$ was, for quite some time, utterly enormous as a function of $r$, $s$ and $t$.
 Several years ago, however, R\"odl, Ruci\'nski, and Schacht~\cite{RRS17} used random graphs and hypergraph containers to show the (non-constructive) exponential-type bound $f(r,s,s+1) \leq \exp{c(s^4 \log s + s^3 r \log r)}$ for all $s \geq 3$ and $r \geq 2$, where $c > 0$ is a (large) absolute constant.
 This was subsequently improved to the current state of the art

-by Balogh and Samotij~\cite{BS20}, who refined the approach of R\"odl et al. with an improved container lemma.
+by Balogh and Samotij~\cite{BS20}, who refined the approach of R\"odl et al.~with an improved container lemma.

 In this paper, we study Folkman-like properties of a sequence of finite geometric graphs $H_q$, defined for the parameter $q$ a prime power---see Section~\ref{section: unital} for the details of the construction.
-To that end, we make the following definition.
+Here and throughout, for a graph $H$ we will denote by $\binom{H}{K_3}$ the family of all triangles in $H$, and for $\scT \subseteq \binom{H}{K_3}$, we will write: \begin{itemize} \item $\scT \nsupseteq K_4$ to signify that no four triangles in $\scT$ span a $K_4$ in $H$; \item $H \longrightarrow (K_3)_{\scT}$ to signify that every two coloring of $E(H)$ yields a monochromatic triangle in $\scT$. \end{itemize} Note that every Folkman graph possesses both of these properties---just take $\scT$ to be the system of all triangles---but that a graph which satisfies both is not necessarily a Folkman graph, since it might contain ``accidental" $K_4$'s which include at least one triangle that is not in $\scT$.